kyma-project/community/concepts/modularization/README.md

 - deployment of the operator (Kubernetes manifests or Helm chart)

-# Module submission process
-When you submit a new module to Kyma as Kyma Module Provider, you must prepare a component descriptor with all related resources.

-Module validation should be automated by governance jobs that check different aspects like:
-- operator CRD validation (for example, status format)
-- exposing metrics
-- proper logging format
-- ...

-Governance jobs should be owned by Kyma Module Providers (no shared responsibility).

-Apart from technical quality, Kyma modules must fulfill other standards, such as 24/7 support or documenting micro-deliveries.

 # Operator-based module management

-`lifecycle-manager` is a meta operator responsible for installing and updating module operators.
-It is similar to [Operator Lifecycle Manger](https://olm.operatorframework.io/), but it can work in two modes:
-- central mode (managing thousands of clusters)
-- single cluster mode (local installation)

-## Central vs local operator

 With Kyma 2.0, we moved the component installation (`kyma-installer`) from the cluster to a central place (reconciler).
 Each component was installed by the dedicated reconciler from the Kyma control plane.
-For some components, it perfectly makes sense because they interact mainly with other central systems to enable some integrations.
-But for some components that interact only with internal cluster resources, such a setup is suboptimal.
-The local Kubernetes operator designed and implemented according to the best practices should have minimal resource requirements (few MB of memory and few mCPU).
-Therefore, for the cases where you don't need access to central services or external resources, it is better to use a regular operator than a central one.
-A regular operator is much easier to develop and maintain for the component team, because the operator lifecycle management is still handled centrally by `lifecycle-manager` (together with `module-manager`).

-## Regular (local) module operators
-Each Kyma component must provide the operator that manages the component lifecycle (installing, updating, configuring, deleting).
-The component provider (team) must prepare one custom resource (ComponentDescriptor) that specifies how to install the operator (`deployment.yaml`) and how to configure it (operator CRD, default values).
-The complexity of managing installation in many clusters or using configured release channels is handled by `lifecycle-manager`.
-Component providers can ship regular Kubernetes operators.
-Such regular operators are installed in the target cluster where components should be installed.

-## Central component operators
+With the new approach, we get rid of some problems like managing helm releases (reconciler uses helm only for templating) and better control of the module lifecycle (smooth upgrades).
+But having one central operator introduced scalability and maintainability problems (e.g. noticeable latency to reconcile components).

+The modular Kyma takes the learnings from the past and introduces a scalable solution based on the operator pattern.
+We split the module components reconciliation from the lifecycle management:
+- Module providers can now focus on their domain and provide the operator (manager) that can be configured by a dedicated custom resource.
+The operator and its custom resource can be applied in any Kubernetes cluster (locally) and can work independently of Kyma Control Plane.
+This way modules are easier to test and develop.
+- The central lifecycle management is done by another operator (meta operator) -  [lifecycle-manager](https://github.com/kyma-project/lifecycle-manager).
+Lifecycle-manager runs in the Kyma Control Plane, monitors managed runtimes configurations (list of enabled modules and selected release channels) and takes care of installing and updating desired versions of module operators.
+As the deployment of the operator is not a complex task (operator deployments are simple and stateless: custom resource definition, deployment, service account, role, role binding) the probability of failure is low.

+This way module providers can avoid the complexity of managing installation in many clusters and supporting multiple versions of components.
+But they have to produce for each new version of their module a new version of the operator.
+That new version must handle resources (configuration) created with the previous version properly.

+# Central components

 Some modules can require additional actions executed in the central control plane to configure or connect modules to the central systems.
 In that case, additional operators (controllers) can be installed in the Kyma control plane.
-These controllers can watch Kyma resources in the control plane or even remote cluster resources (providing Watcher custom resource). `lifecycle-manager` does not install central controllers and does not watch their resources.
+These controllers can watch Kyma resources in the control plane or even remote cluster resources (providing Watcher custom resource). `lifecycle-manager` does not install central controllers and does not watch their resources and such central components are not considered as modules.

 ## Example module operators
 In the following example, three modules are defined: